thosgood/this-weeks-finds/markdown/151-200/week160.md

 Caitlin A. Griffith, Joseph L. Hall and Thomas R. Geballe, Detection of daily clouds on Titan, Science 290 (October 20, 2000), 509-513.

-Titan is the largest moon of Saturn, and it\'s the only moon in our solar system with a significant atmosphere.
-Its atmosphere is mostly nitrogen, with a surface pressure 1.5 times that of the air pressure here on Earths\' surface.
+Titan is the largest moon of Saturn, and it's the only moon in our solar system with a significant atmosphere.
+Its atmosphere is mostly nitrogen, with a surface pressure 1.5 times that of the air pressure here on Earths' surface.
 However, there is also a fair amount of methane, and even some ethane.
-At the surface of Titan, it\'s cold enough for these compounds to liquefy.
+At the surface of Titan, it's cold enough for these compounds to liquefy.
 People have even seen what look like pitch-black oceans of hydrocarbon compounds, hundreds of kilometers in size!